stripe/stripe-commercetools-checkout-app/README.md

 # Webhooks

 The following webhooks are currently supported, and the payment transactions in commercetools are:
-- **payment_intent.canceled**: Modified the payment transaction Authorization to Failure and create a payment transaction CancelAuthorization: Success
+- **payment_intent.canceled**: Modified the payment transaction Authorization to Failure and create a payment transaction CancelAuthorization: Success.
+Now includes proper amount handling for canceled payments using the enhanced `populateAmountCanceled` method.
 - **payment_intent.succeeded**: Creates a payment transaction Charge: Success.
 - **payment_intent.payment_failed**: Modify the payment transaction Authorization to Failure.
 - **payment_intent.requires_action**: Logs the information in the connector app inside the Processor logs.